DrEremin/internet-bank/README.md

 ## Structural elements

-* REST API implemented in a class<br>
+* REST API implemented in package ru.dreremin.internetbank.controllers.<br>
-  ru.dreremin.internetbank.controllers.InternetBankController;<br>
+  Classes responsible for implementation:<br>
+  InternetBankController, ManagementBankController,OperationsController;<br>
 * The service layer is represented by the package<br> ru.dreremin.internetbank.services with classes:<br>
-  BankAccountService, OperationService, OperationDescriptionService,<br>
+  BankAccountService, BankAccountManager, OperationService,<br>
-  TransferRecepientService;<br>
+  OperationDescriptionService, TransferRecepientService;<br>
 * Models that display database entities are contained in the package<br> ru.dreremin.internetbank.models.
 They represented by classes: BankAccount,<br>
-  Operation, OperationType, TransferRecipient.
-Class-model OperationDescription<br> don't is mapping any a table from database.
-This is a model of a string<br>
+  Client, Operation, OperationType, TransferRecipient.
+Class-model<br>
+  OperationDescription don't is mapping any a table from database.<br>
-  transmitted to the client with information about the operation with the<br>
+  This is a model of a string transmitted to the client with information<br>
-  account;<br>
+  about the operation with the account;<br>
-* In package ru.dreremin.internetbank.repositories placed interfaces inherited<br>
+* In package ru.dreremin.internetbank.repositories placed interfaces<br>
-  from JpaRepository<T,ID>: BankAccountRepository,<br>
+  inherited from JpaRepository<T,ID>: BankAccountRepository,<br>
-  OperationDescriptionRepository, OperationRepository,<br>
+  ClientRepository, OperationDescriptionRepository, OperationRepository,<br>
   TransferRecipientRepository.
 They are necessary for direct interaction with<br>
   the database through the mechanism Spring Data JPA;<br>
 * In package ru.dreremin.internetbank.exceptions placed custom exception<br>